NirdAves/addpipe/README.md

 &#8226; Purism Librem 13 Version 2 <br>
 &#8226; Purism Librem 13 Version 3 <br>
 &#8226; Purism Librem 13 Version 4 <br>
-The Add Pipe script has only been tested on Version 4.
+This Add Pipe script has only been tested on Version 4.
 ## How this script fixes the keyboard bug
 This three-step solution for fixing this bug by modifying Xmodmap comes from <b>ludovic</b> in the Qubes OS Forum who points to the archlinux wiki Xmodmap page: <br>
 &#8226; https://forum.qubes-os.org/t/no-pipe-symbol-on-purism-with-qubes-r4-0/3569<br>